On "Bowling Green massacre," Kellyanne Conway asks for leniency Trump team won't give media

 Conway cited the case of two Iraqi refugees (who were, in fact, arrested in 2011 on terrorism charges), then said they "were the masterminds behind the Bowling Green massacre.
 It didn't get covered."

 Matthews moved on when Conway said it, and he didn't correct the record later on in the program.
+So far, there's been no response from Matthews.

 But the alternative fact lit up social media.
 Conway didn't respond overnight.
 On Friday morning, she tweeted that "I meant to say 'Bowling Green terrorists,'" citing a story from ABC News.